+Benefit Description

-Benefit Description 1.
-Ambulance and Medical Transport Emergency Ambulance Transport If you have a Medical Emergency, (including an emergency related to a substance use disorder or mental health condition), your Plan covers ambulance transport, including ground and/or air transportation, to the nearest hospital that can provide you with Medically Necessary care.
-Non-Emergency Medical Transport You are also covered for non-emergency medical ground transport, including but not limited to ambulance and wheelchair vans, between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
+1 .
+Ambulance and Medical Transport

+Emergency Ambulance Transport

+If you have a Medical Emergency, (including an emergency related to a substance use disorder or mental health condition), your Plan covers ambulance transport, including ground and/or air transportation, to the nearest hospital that can provide you with Medically Necessary care.

+Non-Emergency Medical Transport

+You are also covered for non-emergency medical ground transport, including but not limited to ambulance and wheelchair vans, between hospitals or other covered health care facilities or from a covered facility to your home when

+Benefit Description Ambulance and Medical Transport (Continued) Medically Necessary.
 For In-Network coverage, services must be arranged by Plan Provider.
 Prior Approval Required: You must obtain Prior Approval for non-emergency transportation.
 Please note Prior Approval is not required for transportation provided by a wheelchair van.
 If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
 The Prior Approval process is initiated by calling: 1-800-708-4414 .
 Please see section I.G.
 PRIOR APPROVAL for more information.
-2. Applied Behavioral A Applied Behavior Analysis (ABA) is defined as the design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences, to produce socially significant improvement in human behavior.
-It includes the use of direct observation, measurement and functional analysis of the relationship between environment and behavior.
-Coverage is provided for ABA supervised by a board certified behavior analyst for the treatment of Autism Spectrum Disorder and effective January 1, 2026, Down Syndrome, as required by law.
-Prior Approval Required: You must obtain Prior Approval for Applied Behavioral Analysis (ABA) services.
-If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
-Please see section I.G.
-PRIOR APPROVAL for more information.
-3 .
-Autism Spectrum Disorders Treatment Coverage is provided for the diagnosis and treatment of Autism Spectrum Disorders, as defined below.
-Covered Benefits include the following: Applied Behavioral Analysis supervised by a board certified behavior analyst as defined by law Diagnosis of Autism Spectrum Disorders This includes Medically Necessary assessments, evaluations, including neuropsychological evaluations, genetic testing or other tests to diagnose whether an individual has one of the Autism Spectrum Disorders.
+2. Autism Spectrum Di isorders Treatment Coverage is provided for the diagnosis and treatment of Autism Spectrum Disorders, as defined below.
+Covered Benefits include the following: Diagnosis of Autism Spectrum Disorders This includes Medically Necessary assessments, evaluations, including neuropsychological evaluations, genetic testing or other tests to diagnose whether an individual has one of the Autism Spectrum Disorders.
 Professional services by Providers This includes care by physicians, Licensed Mental Health Professionals, speech therapists, occupational therapists, and physical therapists.
-Rehabilitation and Habilitation Services Please see the benefits for "Applied Behavioral Analysis" "Mental Health and Substance Use Disorder Treatment" and "Rehabilitation and Habilitation Services - Outpatient" for more information.
-Autism Spectrum Disorders include any of the pervasive developmental disorders as defined by the most recent edition of the Diagnostic and Statistical

-Benefit Description Autism Spectrum Disorde ers Treatment (Continued) Manual of Mental Disorders.
+Rehabilitation and Habilitation Services, including, but not limited to, applied behavior analysis supervised by a board certified behavior analyst as defined by law Autism Spectrum Disorders include any of the pervasive developmental disorders as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
 These include Autistic Disorder; Asperger's Disorder; and Pervasive Developmental Disorders Not Otherwise Specified.
+Applied behavior analysis is defined as the design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences, to produce socially significant improvement in human behavior.
+It includes the use of direct observation, measurement and functional analysis of the relationship between environment and behavior.
 There is no coverage for services provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor.
-4. Bariatric Surgery The Plan covers the surgical treatment of obesity and morbid obesity (bariatric surgery).
-Services are covered in accordance with the patient qualification and treatment standards set forth by the American Society for Metabolic and Bariatric Surgery or the American College of Surgeons.
-Coverage may be limited or excluded under your Plan unless services are performed at a designated Center of Excellence.
-Please see the section I.E.5.
-Centers of Excellence for important information concerning your coverage for this service.
-Important Notice: We use clinical guidelines to evaluate whether bariatric surgery is Medically Necessary.
-If you are planning to receive bariatric surgery services we recommend that you review the Medical Necessity Guidelines.
-To obtain a copy, please call Member Services at 1-844-442-7324].
-5 .
-Cardiac Rehabilitation The Plan covers cardiac rehabilitation.
+3. Cardiac Rehabilitation on Therapy The Plan covers cardiac rehabilitation.
 Coverage includes only Medically Necessary services for Members with established coronary artery disease or unusual and serious risk factors for such disease.
-6. Chemotherapy and R adiation Therapy The Plan covers outpatient chemotherapy administration and radiation therapy at a hospital or other outpatient medical facility.
+4. Chemotherapy and The Plan covers outpatient chemotherapy administration and radiation therapy at a hospital or other outpatient medical facility.
 Covered Benefits include the facility charge, the charge for related supplies and equipment, and physician services for anesthesiologists, pathologists and radiologists.
 Prior Approval Required: You must obtain Prior Approval for radiation oncology.
 If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
+The Prior Approval process is initiated by calling: 1-800-708-4414.
 Please see section for more information.
-7. Chiropractic Care The Plan covers musculoskeletal adjustment or manipulation up to the Benefit Limit listed in the Schedule of Benefits.
-8. Clinical Trials for the Treatment of Cancer or Other Life-Threatening Diseases The Plan covers services for Members enrolled in a qualified clinical trial studying potential treatment(s) for any form of cancer or other life-threatening disease under the terms and conditions provided for under federal law.
-Covered Benefits include items and services provided when you are enrolled in a qualified clinical trial consistent with your diagnosis and the study protocol.
-Coverage is subject to all of the requirements of the Plan, including Medical Necessity review, use of participating Providers, Prior Approval requirements, and Provider payment methods.
-The following services are covered under this benefit: (1) All services that are Medically Necessary for treatment of your condition, consistent with the study protocol of the clinical trial, and for which coverage is otherwise available under the Plan; and (2) The reasonable cost, of an investigational drug or device that has been approved for use in the qualified clinical trial to the extent it is not paid for by its manufacturer, distributor, or Provider.
+5 .
+Chiropractic Care The Plan covers musculoskeletal adjustment or manipulation up to the Benefit Limit listed in the Schedule of Benefits.

+THE HARVARD PILGRIM EXPLORER POS PLAN FOR MASSACHUSETTS GROUP INSURANCE COMMISSION MEMBERS -